CarolinJeba/react-github-finder-app/README.md

 # react-learning
-My React Learning Project- github-finder-app
+My React Learning Project: github-finder-app

 This app is part of the "Modern React Front To Back" Udemy course by Brad Traversy